AanZee/Float-Form-Validator/README.md

 This plugin can be used to validate forms and is part of Aan Zee's [Float Frontend Library](https://github.com/AanZee/Float)

 ## Basic repo

-1. Clone or download the repo.
+Step 1.
+Clone or download the repo.

-2.Include all the script tags in your HTML
+Step 2.
+Include all the script tags in your HTML
 ```
 <script src="../js/form-validate.js"></script>
 <script src="../js/form-tests.js"></script>
 <script src="../js/form-element-types.js"></script>
 ```

-3. Call the Form validator on your form tag
+Step 3.
+Call the Form validator on your form tag

 ```
 $('.flt-form').formValidate();
 ```